Prepare to Excel in the Shorter Terms of Summer Session

 Before class begins:

 • Have your textbooks available prior to the first day if possible.
-This is extremely helpful with condensed terms, especially with the 4-week terms.
+This is extremely helpful with condensed terms, especially with the four-week terms.
 Summer textbooks are available for purchase through the CSU Bookstore, online or in the store beginning spring finals week.

 • Visit Canvas Student Resources to become familiar with the course delivery environment.